 This post will highlight all you need to know and consider before constructing your own home.
 Remember, these steps apply to building in any city in Nigeria.

 The building construction process involves two stages:

-The steps below will give you a clue of how to go about building your house.
-Understanding these steps will aid your knowledge and, in turn, help you come out with a great result.
+The steps below will give you a clue about how to go about building your house.
+Understanding these steps will aid your knowledge and, in turn, help you come up with a great result.

 Acquiring a Suitable plot